Hubabuba2137/Mesh_gen/README.md

 # Meshgen

-Simple quad mesh generation, needs more polishing
+Simple triangular mesh generation, needs more polishing

+It subdivides triangles by adding (to the vector of nodes creating a mesh) new nodes in place of triangles center, which are then retriangulated using bowyer-watson algorithm.
+I've also added requirement for the new triangles to have their area bigger then the mean value at the moment.
+It makes elements roughly equal in size.

 # Setup